 What you will learn

-This is a one-year course to develop students’ orchestration and instrumentation skills in orchestral and small ensemble settings across classical and commercial/jazz/rock genres.
+This is the first term of a one-year course to develop students’ orchestration and instrumentation skills in orchestral and small ensemble settings across classical and commercial/jazz/rock genres.

 By the end of the course you will be able to

 - become familiar with instrumental families: their main characteristics, best and worst practice, score types and notational conventions.

 This is a live online face to face course.

 Study of extant scores with recordings, tutor-prepared handouts of specific methods and techniques, interactive work with Sibelius, examination of all instrumental groups, study of standard scoring techniques in various genres (including symphonic, jazz, and chamber ensembles).
 Tutor-set small scale exercises in specific scoring techniques and for various instruments and groups throughout the course.
 Student presentation and explanation of their own work to the class.